 - Mash

-Each of these nations had a governing ‘god,’ but the descendants of Abraham, Isaac, and Jacob (Israel) had Adonai, the God of Israel.
-He is not like the other ‘gods’ as He chose His people, gave them His teachings and instructions, and promised to keep them as the ‘apple of His eye.’
-This is why Joshua tells the Israelites as enter the Promised Land to make a choice between the ‘gods’ or Adonai, yod-hey-vav-hey.
+Each of these base nations had a governing ‘god,’ with the exception of the descendants of Abraham, Isaac, and Jacob (Israel #55) who had Adonai.
+He is not like other ‘gods’ as He chose His own people, grew them into a nation, gave them His teachings and instructions, and promised to keep them as the ‘apple of His eye.’
+This is why Joshua tells the Israelites as they enter the Promised Land that they must choose between the ‘gods of their fathers’ or Adonai.
+When they choose Adonai, they will be protected by ‘the angel of Adonai,’ the God of Israel –– in the flesh, Yesha, the Commander of Adonai’s army.

 “If it seems bad to you to serve Adonai, then choose today whom you are going to serve!
 Will it be the gods your ancestors served beyond the River? or the gods of the Emori, in whose land you are living?
 As for me and my household, we will serve Adonai!”
 (Joshua 24:15).